jmalcic/spina-admin-conferences/README.md

 $ rails s
 ```

-Make sure you choose 'Conference' as the theme.
+Make sure you choose 'conference' as the theme.
 You can choose the theme from the admin interface by going to **Preferences** &rarr; **Styling**.

 ## Installation